Death of Ludwig van Beethoven: Autopsy and post-mortem findings

 Heavy metal contamination is thought to be a contributing factor in Beethoven's death as these were commonly used in medicines of the time.
 It has also been theorized that he consumed large amounts of lead from illegally fortified wine.
-Putting lead sugar into wine was a very common practice to sweeten cheap wines, and despite being outlawed in most European countries during the 18th century, the prohibition was difficult to enforce and production of lead-fortified wine (which originated in Roman times) continued unabated.
-There is no indication the composer had syphilis beyond a mercury treatment prescribed to him around 1815, but these were used for various other ailments as well.
+Putting sugar of lead into wine was a very common practice to sweeten cheap wines, and despite being outlawed in most European countries during the 18th century, the prohibition was difficult to enforce and production of lead-fortified wine (which originated in Roman times) continued unabated.
+There is no indication Beethoven had syphilis beyond a mercury treatment prescribed to him around 1815, but these were used for various other ailments as well.

 The autopsy indicated damage to his aural nerves as well as hardening of their accompanying arteries, although the latter appears to be consistent with natural aging and not inflammatory damage from syphilis.
 Beethoven's brain was described as possessing "exaggerated folds", an excess of fluid in the skull, and some thickening of the membranes inside the left ventricle.
 Scholars believe he may have had a degree of cerebral atrophy, although he showed no sign of cognitive impairment to the end.
 The skull was described as "possessing unusual thickness".